rubyonracetracks/tutorial-rails-rubymn2/03-05-sponsor_edit.md

     assert_redirected_to sponsor_path(@sponsor1)
   end
 ```
+* NOTE: The controller test does NOT check to make sure that the edit was successful.
+Using the "assert_response :success" command did not pan out due to the redirection.
+Checking the value of @sponsor1.description did not pan out.
+Making sure that the edit was successfully made will be covered in the integration test.
 * Enter the command "sh testc.sh".
 All 4 new tests fail because of a missing route.

 #### Routing